Problem: Content marketing

 Just try reading a heavily product-focused blog:

-We’ve all come across incredibly transparent articles that are trying to cross-sell items at every turn, a fusion of
+Reading this product-focused branded content would likely make a consumer more skeptical about its value: We’ve all come across incredibly transparent articles that are trying to cross-sell items at every turn, a fusion of press-release hyperbole and call-to-action advertising with an underlining of self promotion.

 This sort of branded content will also be considered too “self-serving” for readers to empathize with it.

-Blog posts similar to the one above generally receive very few social shares and links, as they do not engage or
+Blog posts similar to the one above generally receive very few social shares and links, as they do not engage or educate in any way.
+Some marketers might argue that these types of posts encourage conversions, but why would consumers actively read/share a post that is worded like an advert?

 If the above example of a blog post had been based around what type of wine to drink with specific meals,